 Figures 1 to 4 show various splits of the portfolio (asset class, quotation, sector and currency), with the data provided being the most recent data that is publicly available.
-Looking at Figure 3, there is no exposure to utilities in NCYF's portfolio, as lan has some concerns as to how safe their dividends might be.
+Looking at Figure 3, it is also noteworthy that there is no exposure to utilities in NCYF's portfolio, as lan has some concerns as to how safe their dividends might be.